Closing sales is tough.

 The first component will be a product library or catalog to configure your products and services.

-Pricing is also impacted by a lot of variables.
-A CPQ tool will automatically calculate prices from the different products and services added to the proposal, considering any discounts or expenses (like VAT) added to the mix.
-For highly customized solutions, this saves a lot of time for sales reps (and potential calculation errors).
+A CPQ tool will automatically calculate pricing based on the different products and services added to the proposal, as well as considering any discounts or expenses (like VAT) added to the mix.

 One of the benefits of having a configure, price, quote solution is the control it gives to sales leaders and sales operations managers in the sales cycle.
 Gone are the days when account executives offered crazy discounts.
 A CPQ tool will not only have limits on discounts, but some of them will have approval workflows to get sales managers to sign off on a discount before the quote can be sent to a customer.